 Bring with you any driver's license issued to you by any state so it can be turned in.
 The government is very clear on this point―federal and state law allow only one driver's license per driver.
 When you apply for a CDL in New Hampshire you will be, essentially, declaring your residency in the State of New Hampshire and that will be the one driver's license you carry.

 You'll need your Social Security number.
-If you can, bring your Social Security Card and it will also serve as one of the three forms of official identification.
+If you can, bring your Social Security card and it will also serve as a form of official identification.

 Before you can obtain your CDL, you must undergo eye, written, and road skills exams.

 Like any licensing exam, they check your eyes first.
 In New Hampshire, if you fail the eye test you can't take the written test and you also can't re-take the eye test on that day.
 You must have a note from your optometrist proving your vision has been assessed and corrected before you are allowed to retake the eye test.

 Federal requirements for vision are 20/40 in each eye―this supersedes New Hampshire's requirement for 20/40 with both eyes for a non-commercial driver's license.
 So, don't try to avoid the corrective lens restriction on your license by taking the test without your glasses.